Below are Q&A summaries from prior year webinars.

 Q. If a researcher applies and does not get the Boettcher Webb-Waring grant, can that researcher apply in a subsequent year with a revised proposal or a different proposal altogether?

 A. Yes, you are allowed to reapply as long as you meet the eligibility criteria.
-For candidates who have previously applied, received feedback, and are resubmitting a similarly-focused application - include a one-page response to the reviewers.
+For candidates who have previously applied, received feedback, and are resubmitting: a Response to Prior Year Reviewers form must be completed and included with your application

 Q. How many times can an individual apply?